mrfarstad/pu-sleep-analysis/README.md

 > Programvareutvikling

 ### About
+In the subject Software Development TDT4140, the task is to create an infrastructure for Smart Life and Health.
+We have created an application to analyze sleep.
 Sleep Analysis is an application for gathering data concerning health, with a focus on sleep, but also including information on walking and heart rate.
 We want to examine the correlation between these health aspects, and how sleep